cse-labs/res-edge-labs/labs/debugging-application-dashboard.md

 ```

-## Open Application Dashboard in Grafana
+## View Application Dashboard in Grafana

-- From the `PORTS` tab, open `Grafana (32000)`
-  - Username: admin
-  - Password: cse-labs
-- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see a custom application dashboard
+- Go to the Grafana Application Dashboard we opened in the Deploy Res-Edge lab
 - You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application")
   - WebV will have `0` requests per second because we stopped the WebV app
   - Application will have `0.2` requests per second